CUET Environmental Studies Syllabus | Paper Pattern & Preparation Tips

 (ii) Monitoring the atmosphere: techniques.

-1. Monitoring at emission source and of ambient air quality, criteria for monitoring stations, types of stations, number of stations, frequency of data collection, characteristics of ambient air sampling, and basic consideration for sampling (to be dealt with in brief).
+• Monitoring at emission source and of ambient air quality, criteria for monitoring stations, types of stations, number of stations, frequency of data collection, characteristics of ambient air sampling, and primary consideration for sampling (to be dealt with in brief).
 Classification of techniques- manual and instrumental.
 ManualPassive samplers, High Volume Samplers, and Bubbler Systems.
 Instrumental-photometric techniques DIY, Chemiluminescence - principle, and use.

-2. Definition of air quality standards and importance; National air quality standards for gases/particulate matter covered under WHO guidelines.
+• Definition of air quality standards and importance: National air quality standards for gases/particulate matter are covered under WHO guidelines.

-1. Soil indicators- the characteristics of a good soil indicator, the three basic types of soil indicators- biological, physical, and chemical, are two examples of each.
+• Soil indicators are the characteristics of a good soil indicator, and the three primary soil indicators- biological, physical, and chemical - are two examples of each.
 The information is provided by each of these types of indicators.
-Definitions, effects, and experiments to find out soil respiration, soil pH, soil aggregate, infiltration rate, and simple methods of controlling each of these.
+Definitions, effects, and experiments to determine soil respiration, soil pH, soil aggregate, infiltration rate, and simple methods of controlling each.

 4.